-- 1. Apply online via Service NSW (www.service.nsw.gov.au/transaction/apply-for-thegas-rebate-on-supply-and-bottled-gas-customers). - 2.
+- 1. Apply online via Service NSW www.service.nsw.gov.au/transaction/apply-for-the-gas-rebate-on-supply-and-bottled-gas-customers. - 2.
 Follow the prompts to apply for the rebate.

-Applying via email or post:
+How to Apply via email or post:

 - 1. Complete the Gas Rebate Application Form On-Supply Household - 2.
 Attach a copy of your most recent gas bill/invoice. - 3.
 Lodge your application by post or email to the address on the form.